top

 Books/publications that serve as reference material for our various tutorials.

-Brian discusses in layman terms quantum mechanics pertaining to entanglement theory; its implications when applied to interpersonal communication are mind boggling.
+Brian discusses quantum mechanics and entanglement theory for laypersons; its implications when applied to inter and intra-personal communications are mind boggling.

-For example: A proton that has been paired with another and is then separated (by one foot or millions of miles) changes its spin when its partner has been observed; they communicate with each other without wires or radio waves or any known transmission medium.
+For example: If one divides a particle that spins in a particular direction and then immediately place each half in separate sealed enclosures and then separate the enclosures (by one foot or millions of miles) —and then, if one changes the spin of the traveler, the spin of the stay-at-home particle automatically changes to the spin of the traveler.
+The pair of particles communicate with each other without wires or radio waves or any known transmission medium.
 It just happens automatically and instantaneously (as in faster than the speed of light).
 Einstein referred to this phenomenon as "spooky."

 Simply inspiring!